The seven stages of Carlos Vela’s career: From Arsenal wonderkid to LA star

 “He knew he had weapons for football and he overcame all the challenges in front of him with relative ease.”

 With work permit restrictions still meaning he was unable to represent Arsenal, Vela spent the whole of 2007-08 on loan at Osasuna, playing 33 times as he made the step up to La Liga, albeit returning only three goals.

 At the end of the campaign, he returned to Arsenal ready to make his first-team bow, but it would not be the end of his time in Spain.

 Upon his return to north London, Arsene Wenger compared the youngster to Eduardo, telling the club’s official website: “He’s so calm in front of goal and that always gives you a smile.
 He’s never in any stress.”

-He would end his debut season with six goals in all competitions, and the future seemed bright, but he never truly managed to kick on and establish himself in Arsene Wenger’s starting XI.
+He ended his debut season with six goals in all competitions and the future seemed bright, but he never truly managed to kick on and establish himself in Arsene Wenger’s starting XI.